This page explains the requirements and how to run the Piwik Log Analytics tool to import your server logs in Piwik.

 The importer uses the bulk tracking feature of Piwik to achieve greater speed.
 By default, 300 pageviews (or log lines) will be sent to Piwik at once.
 You can experiment with this number to try and achieve better performance, but there is an upper limit to the speed you can get.

 How to: exclude some particular log lines

 There are several ways to exclude particular log lines or visitors from being tracked.

 - you can exclude specific IP addresses or IP ranges from being tracked.
-To configure excluded IPs, log into Piwik as Super User, then click Settings > Websites.
+To configure excluded IPs, log into Piwik as Super User, then click Administration > Websites.

 the script provides an option to exclude visits with specific User Agent HTTP headers — via

 the script provides an option to enforce a whitelist of all URL hostnames that should be considered — all other log lines with a hostname not in the list will not be imported.
 See the option

 it is also possible to exclude specific log lines where the URL path matches a particular URL path.
 See the option

 For example to exclude all files from the URL example.org/assets/ you would write

 To exclude two paths you would write: